 Price Points for Dirt Bike Radios

 Handheld radios definitely have the most available options for any price point.
 That is partly why we recommend the handheld enduro radios for trail riding.
-Also, they start from about $20 and up and are a great option for most riders looking to buy radios for enduro style single track riding.
+Also, they start from about $20 and up.
+They are a great option for most riders looking to buy radios for enduro style single track riding.

 The helmet installed enduro radio options are pricier.
 However, they are more feature-rich and come with a variety of options for speaker and microphone installation.
 The typical models start from $150 and up and they usually include a pair for two riders.